tomlrd/PadToLan/README.md

 # PadToLan

-PadToLan is a customizable TouchPad designed for deployment on local area networks (LAN).
+PadToLan is a customizable TouchPad (size, design, ux...) designed for deployment on local area networks (LAN).
 It provides easy access to any devices connected to the private network, offering a convenient solution for controlling multiple devices seamlessly.

 WORK IN PROGRESS
 <img src="https://raw.githubusercontent.com/tomlrd/PadToLan/main/scrpdl.png" alt="PadToLan screenshot" width="1200"/>